 No matter how careful you are as a gardener, pests will eventually find your plants.
-Thrips are one of the most notorious and abundant insect pests.
-They can attack plants indoors or outdoors, and are very good at reproducing.
+Thrips are one of the most notorious and abundant pests for pepper plants.
+They can attack indoors or outdoors, and are very good at reproducing quickly.

 How you deal with pests is up to you, but we prefer to use natural methods whenever possible.
 So, in this article, we’ll discuss a few safe methods for how to control thrips.